Appropriate Use Of Chemical Restraints On A Person

 - Weighed the individual to ensure accurate dosage or estimated the individual's weight with the agreement of at least 2 personnel trained in weight assessment if the EMS provider is unable to weigh the individual;

 - Training in the administration of ketamine;

 - Equipment available to manage respiratory depression; and

 - Equipment available to immediately monitor the vital signs of the individual receiving ketamine and the ability to respond to any adverse reactions.

-a chemical restraint ketamine in pursuance of the peace officer's duties to report such use to the P.O.S.T. board.
-The report must be in writing and made within 10 days of the occurrence of the use of a chemical restraint ketamine.
-Any peace officer who fails to report use of a chemical restraint ketamine commits a class 1 misdemeanor.
-Upon receipt of the report, the P.O.S.T. board shall submit the report to the peace officer's employing agency who shall conduct an internal investigation of the alleged violation and transmit the findings to the P.O.S.T. board.
+The act requires a peace officer who witnesses another peace officer use ketamine in pursuance of the peace officer's duties to report such use to the P.O.S.T. board.
+The report must be in writing and made within 10 days of the occurrence of the use of ketamine.
+Any peace officer who fails to report use of ketamine commits a class 1 misdemeanor.
+Upon receipt of the report, the P.O.S.T. board shall submit the report to the peace officer's employing agency, which shall conduct an internal investigation of the alleged violation and transmit the findings to the P.O.S.T. board.
 If the findings are substantiated, the peace officer's certification is subject to revocation.

-a chemical restraint ketamine in pursuance of the other peace officer's duties.
+The act requires a peace officer to intervene, without regard for chain of command, to prevent or stop another peace officer from using ketamine in pursuance of the other peace officer's duties.
 A peace officer who intervenes shall report the intervention to the peace officer's immediate supervisor.
 A member of a law enforcement agency shall not discipline or retaliate in any way against a peace officer for intervening.
 Any peace officer who fails to intervene commits a class 1 misdemeanor, and the officer's certification is subject to revocation.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)